 “A project is temporary in that it has a defined beginning and end in time, and therefore defined scope and resources.
 And a project is unique in that it is not a routine operation, but a particular set of activities designed to accomplish a singular goal.
 So a project team often includes people who don’t usually work together – sometimes from different organizations and across multiple geographies.”

-As a guideline, projects differ from work in the following six key w:
+As a guideline, projects differ from work in the following six ways.

 1. Projects have a defined beginning and end.